This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

 D. we may need to do so in order to establish, exercise and/or defend our legal rights or for the purpose of legal proceedings;

-E. the use of your Personal Data is necessary to perform a task carried out in the public interest or in the exercise of official authority vested in the Company; and/or
+E. the use of your Personal Data is necessary to perform a task carried out in the public interest or in the exercise of official authority vested in British Business Bank; and/or

 F. the use of your Personal Data as described is necessary for our legitimate business interest (or the legitimate interests of the British Business Bank), such as:

 - allowing us to effectively and efficiently manage and administer the operation of our business;

 - maintaining compliance with internal policies and procedures;

 - monitoring the use of our copyrighted materials; and/or,

 - enabling quick and easy access to information on our services and products.

 The legal bases for processing your personal data may differ depending on the product or service you are accessing.
 For example, in relation to applications for the Future Fund the use of your Personal Data – in order to perform the tasks of assessing applications and making the funds available – is being carried out in the public interest.